-'La La Land' wins big at BAFTA
+'La La Land' wins big at BAFTAs

 (CNN)"La La Land" has some major fans across the pond.

-The modern musical walked away with five awards at the British Academy of Film and Television Arts awards Sunday, including best film and individual honors for Emma Stone and director Damien Chazelle.
+The modern musical walked away with five awards -- more than any other movie -- at the British Academy of Film and Television Arts awards Sunday, including best film and individual honors for Emma Stone and director Damien Chazelle.

 "La La Land" had been up for seven awards.